 Reconciliation of experimental and theoretical electric tensor polarizabilities of the cesium ground state

 Physics Department, University of Fribourg Chemin du Musée 3, 1700 Fribourg, Switzerland

 We present a new theoretical analysis of the strongly suppressed F- and M-dependent Stark shifts of the Cs ground-state hyperfine structure.
 Our treatment uses third-order perturbation theory including off-diagonal hyperfine interactions not considered in earlier treatments.
-A numerical evaluation of the perturbation sum using bound states up to n = 200 yields ground-state tensor polarizabilities which are in good agreement with experimental values, thereby bridging the 40-year-old gap between experiments and theory.
+A numerical evaluation of the perturbation sum using bound states up to yields ground-state tensor polarizabilities which are in good agreement with experimental values, thereby bridging the 40-year-old gap between experiments and theory.
 We have further found that the tensor polarizabilities of the two ground-state hyperfine manifolds have opposite signs, in disagreement with an earlier derivation.
 This sign error has a direct implication for the precise evaluation of the blackbody radiation shift in primary frequency standards.

-© EDP Sciences 2006
+© EDP Sciences, 2006